-Even if Section 26-E was effective only prospectively from 24th January, 2020 and not applicable to the facts at hand, that would not make any difference; as according to us Section 31-B of the RDB Act itself would be sufficient to give priority to a secured creditor over the Respondent’s charge for claiming tax dues.
-This judgment was pronounced by division bench comprising Hon’ble Justice Ujjal Bhuyan and Justice Abhay Ahuja at Bombay High Court in the matter of State Bank of India v.
+Even if Section 26-E was effective only prospectively from 24th January 2020 and not applicable to the facts at hand, that would not make any difference; as according to us Section 31-B of the RDB Act itself would be sufficient to give priority to a secured creditor over the Respondent’s charge for claiming tax dues.
+This judgment was pronounced by the division bench comprising Hon’ble Justice Ujjal Bhuyan and Justice Abhay Ahuja in the matter of State Bank of India v.
 The State of Maharashtra and Ors.
 [WP No. 92816 of 2020].

-On the request of Respondent No. 3, the petitioner had sanctioned various credit facilities in his favor by way of sanctioned letters of arrangements.
-To avail the sanctioned credit facilities, Respondent No.3 from time to time executed in favor of the Petitioner various security documents including security by way of mortgage/charge over, inter-alia, the said property being the piece and parcel of land.
-To evidence the said mortgage/charge, necessary documents for creation of equitable mortgage commencing from 13th January, 2014 were executed.
+On the request of Respondent No. 3, the petitioner had sanctioned various credit facilities in his favour by way of sanctioned letters of arrangements.
+To avail the sanctioned credit facilities, Respondent No.3 from time to time executed in favour of the Petitioner various security documents including security by way of mortgage/charge over, inter-alia, the said property being the piece and parcel of land.
+To evidence the said mortgage/charge, necessary documents for the creation of an equitable mortgage commencing from 13th January 2014 were executed.
 Respondent No.3 failed to regularly maintain their loan accounts with Petitioner and the Petitioner initiated proceedings under the Recovery of Debts and Bankruptcy Act, 1993.

-The court further relied upon the case of Kalupur Commercial Co-operative Bank Ltd. v.
-State of Gujrat where the court held that “if any central statute creates priority of charge in favor of the secured creditor, the same will rank above the charge in favour of the State for its dues under the value added tax of the State.”
+The Court further relied upon the case of Kalupur Commercial Co-operative Bank Ltd. v.
+State of Gujrat where the court held that “if any central statute creates a priority of charge in favour of the secured creditor, the same will rank above the charge in favour of the State for its dues under the value-added tax of the State.”